dhedegaard/todo/README.md

 A simple todo application for understanding the basic components of ASP.NET core, MVC and EntityFramework Core.

-## For running the application:
+## For running the application

-Requires .net core 2.0.
+Requires .net core 2.1.

-Do the dance:
+For running the project from the `todo` project:

     $ dotnet restore
     $ dotnet ef database update
     $ dotnet run

+For running the tests (from the `todo.tests` directory):

+    $ dotnet test